MicrosoftDocs/azure-docs/articles/azure-app-configuration/enable-dynamic-configuration-python.md

 ## Prerequisites

 - An Azure account with an active subscription.
 [Create one for free](https://azure.microsoft.com/free/).
-- An App Configuration store.
+- An Azure App Configuration store.
 [Create a store](./quickstart-azure-app-configuration-create.md#create-an-app-configuration-store).
 - Python 3.6 or later - for information on setting up Python on Windows, see the [Python on Windows documentation](/windows/python/)

 ## Add key-values

-Add the following key-value to your App Configuration store.
+Add the following key-value to your Azrue App Configuration store.
 For more information about how to add key-values to a store using the Azure portal or the CLI, go to [Create a key-value](./quickstart-azure-app-configuration-create.md#create-a-key-value).

 | Key            | Value             | Label       | Content type       |
 |----------------|-------------------|-------------|--------------------|